damien-meere/interactive_frontend_milestone/README.md

 1. Total Hours and Total Spend Number Displays
 ![Number Displays](assets/images/totals_number_disp.jpg)
-This is teh headline visual on the site, as this gives the total horus training committed, as well as the total spend on training.
+This is the headline visual on the site, as this gives the total horus training committed, as well as the total spend on training.
 Again, both of these figures would be of significant interest to management looking to make swift observations of the training data.

 2. Annual Breakdown of Hours and Spend (Bar Chart & stacked Bar Chart variations)